simon-stahlberg/mimir/experiments/github/README.md

 ## 4. Benchmarks

-1. `Hard-to-Ground` (HTG)

-Hard-to-ground benchmarks result in often infeasibly large numbers of ground atoms and/or ground actions/axioms.
-We use a compilation of hard-to-ground benchmarks available on [GitHub](https://github.com/abcorrea/htg-domains).

-2. `Optimal-STRIPS` from the international planning competition (IPC)
+1. `Optimal-STRIPS` from the international planning competition (IPC)

 The optimal STRIPS benchmarks from the IPC use a simple PDDL fragment, which includes `:strips`, `:action-costs`, `:typing`, `:negative-preconditions`, `:equality`.
+We exclude domains that use negative preconditions because Powerlifted does not support it.
 Additionally, these benchmarks are often easy to ground, with only a few reached ground atoms, actions, and axioms.
 We use a compilation of the IPC benchmarks available on [Github](https://github.com/aibasel/downward-benchmarks).

+2. `Hard-to-Ground` (HTG)

+Hard-to-ground benchmarks often result in infeasibly high numbers of ground atoms and/or ground actions/axioms.
+We use a compilation of hard-to-ground benchmarks available on [GitHub](https://github.com/abcorrea/htg-domains).
+We exclude domains beyond the PDDL language features specified for the STRIPS benchmark set.

 3. `Optimal-ADL` from the international planning competition (IPC)